-Former Juniata College women's volleyball All-American Steph Strauss returns to the bench for her second season as an assistant coach.
+Former Juniata College women's volleyball All-American Steph Strauss returns to the bench for her third season as an assistant coach.
 She joined the coaching staff in May 2011, immediately upon her graduation from Juniata.

 In 2009, Strauss was the recipient of the NCAA "Elite 88" Award at the Division III Women's Volleyball Championship, as the student-athlete with the highest grade point average of any participant at the championship site.
 Strauss was named the recipient of the Landmark's Senior Scholar-Athlete Award for women's volleyball, as voted upon by a committee of Landmark athletic directors, sports information directors, and conference officers.She graduated from Juniata with a Bachelor of Arts degree in sport marketing and management and recently earned her masters in sports management from California University of Pennsylvania.